2018 gubernatorial races could provide 2020 snapshots

 The current lieutenant governor, Donna Lynne, is also aiming to become the first female governor of Colorado and is touting her experience.

 A young former Republican U.S. Senate candidate, Erik Underwood, says Donald Trump was the last straw in his swing to blue.
-Two other top Democratic candidates include state senator Mike Johnson, and a successful manufacturer and philanthropist, Noel Ginsburg.
+Two other top Democratic candidates include former state senator Mike Johnston, and a successful manufacturer and philanthropist, Noel Ginsburg.

-More than 10 years has passed since a Republican served Colorado as chief executive.
+More than 10 years have passed since a Republican served Colorado as chief executive.
 As a state with purple veins, Republicans are aiming to seize the swing voters in search of change.

 One candidate is eager to tie his bid to the president.
-Steve Barlock, the state co-chairman of the Trump campaign, is the anti-immigrant, nationalist side of the GOP primary.
+Steve Barlock, the state co-chairman of the Trump campaign, is the anti-illegal immigration, nationalist side of the GOP primary.
 He announced his candidacy on Independence Day, dawns American-flag shirts and frequently cheers to "drain the swamp."

 The Republican ticket also features state Attorney General Cynthia Coffman and former state representative Victor Mitchell.

-Relatives of the Bush and Romney families, Walker Stapleton and Doug Robinson respectively, have boasted moderate conservative stances, further revealing a deep split within the Republican party; a split so tangible, that former congressman Tom Tancredo, widely considered a front runner for the Republicans, suddenly dropped out in January citing the party's divide.
+Relatives of the Bush and Romney families, Walker Stapleton and Doug Robinson respectively, have boasted moderate conservative stances, further revealing a deep split within the Republican party; a split so tangible, that former congressman Tom Tancredo, widely considered a front-runner for the Republicans, suddenly dropped out in January citing the party's divide.

 KEY DATES